 Tax Credits and Deductions

-Federal Adoption Tax Credit: Adoptive families may be eligible for a tax credit.
-In 2020, the maximum amount is $14,300 per adopted child.
-You can claim the credit on your federal tax return for the year in which your child’s adoption becomes final and carry it forward for up to five years.
-This is an important financial benefit because it is a dollar-for-dollar reduction in your tax liability.
-For more information, consult with your tax preparer or see:
+US Federal Adoption Tax Credit: As of 2020, adoptive families may be eligible for a tax credit of more than $15,000 per adopted child.
+You may claim the credit on your federal tax return for the year in which your child’s adoption becomes final and can carry it forward for up to 5 years.
+It is a dollar- for-dollar reduction to your tax liability.
+Other benefits such as state tax deductions or retroactive claims may be available.
+For more information, consult with your tax preparer or visit: